MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-accounting.md

 > [!IMPORTANT]
 > The accountant's email address must be a work address that is based on Azure Active Directory.
 If the accountant uses another type of email, then the invitation cannot be sent.
 >
-> This task requires access to managing users and licences in Azure Active Directory, the user who sends this invitation must be assigned the **Global admin** role or **User admin** role in the Office 365 admin centre.
-For more information, see [About admin roles](/office365/admin/add-users/about-admin-roles) in the Office 365 admin content.
+> This task requires access to managing users and licences in Azure Active Directory, the user who sends this invitation must be assigned the **Global admin** role or **User admin** role in the Microsoft 365 admin centre.
+For more information, see [About admin roles](/microsoft-365/admin/add-users/about-admin-roles) in the Microsoft 365 admin content.

 ### <a name="adding-your-accountant-to-your-office-365-via-azure-portal"></a>Adding your accountant to your Office 365 via Azure Portal